-Does the nominated principal investigator also have access to the funds to support the indirect costs of research?
+Does the NPI also have access to the funds to support the indirect costs of research?

-The nominated principal investigator, co-PI and co-applicants have authority to expend only the funds supporting the direct costs of research.
+The NPI, co-PI and co-applicants have authority to expend only the funds supporting the direct costs of research.
 The host institution has authority to expend the funds for the indirect costs.
 It is expected that the host institution will distribute a portion of these costs to the institutions of the co-PI and/or co-applicants.

 What is required in terms of annual financial reports?

 The Statement of Account Form (PDF, 500 KB) (Form 300) is to be used to report the annual financial expenditures for NFRF grants.
 Two accounts must be created at the host institution for each grant: one account to track expenditures related to the direct costs of research and another to track expenditures related to the indirect costs of research.
 The indirect funds received for a NFRF grant must not be transferred to the Research Support Fund account at the institution.

 How will expenditures for indirect funds be reported?
 What level of detail is required?